Volt-Soft/Stellar-Engine/README.md

 #  Stellar Engine

-A 2D game engine made in C and uses SDL.
+A 2D game engine made in Lua with Löve 2D.

 ## Engine Document